JELLY AI (JAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 JELLY AI Historical Price

-According to the latest data gathered on JELLY AI live price page, the current price of JELLY AI is 0.00000731USD.
-The circulating supply of JELLY AI(JAI) is 10.00B JAI , giving it a market capitalization of $73.12K.
+According to the latest data gathered on JELLY AI live price page, the current price of JELLY AI is 0USD.
+The circulating supply of JELLY AI(JAI) is 10.00B JAI , giving it a market capitalization of $67.11K.

 The JELLY AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.